How do I view the Log file information when going to Configuration > Site Configuration in the CX application?

 External Search log—This log describes external searches of your site’s pages performed by spiders or robots.
 See View External Search Logs.

 Rule log—This log describes the business rules that have fired against a specified record.
 See Verifying rules using the rule log.

 In order to open the log files, go to Configuration > Site Configuration > Logs, select the corresponding log file you would like to open, and select the options from the drop-down menus.
 The columns in the error, info, and security logs display the name of the application that generated the message, the error type, and the date and time the event occurred.
 Details of the first message in the list are also shown.
 In order to view the details of a specific message, select the message on the log.

 Please note, the log files are regularly "rolled up" meaning only recent errors will be shown in the console.
 The frequency of this process is primarily defined by the size of the file and if you experience many errors on your site a roll up of that log can happen several times a day.
 If you have experienced an error in the past 30 days and need assistance with investigation please submit an SR to Technical Support for further investigation.

 For additional information, refer to the Open Log Files section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.